max-circlefade/Circlefade/README.md

-# Circlefade VCV plugin
+# Circlefade VCV Rack plugin

-This repo contains our VCV plugins.
+This repo contains our plugins for the virtual Eurorack Modular Synthesizer VCV Rack.

 Learn More: www.circlefade.com/vcv